seal-io/appilot/README.md

 **Prerequisites:** `python3` and `make` installed.

-1. Fill in envfile by running
+1. Fill in envfile by running the following command, then set variables in `.env` file.

 ```
 mv .env.example .env
 ```

-then set variables in `.env` file

 2. Run the following command to install.
 It will create a venv and install required dependencies.